pdarsh58/C-Unix-Shell/README.md

 Shell (Similar to tsch)

-Built-in Features:
+Features:

-- help and exit
+- help and exit built-in
 - pwd
 - cd
 - PATH environment variable
-- redirection of stdout and stdin
+- Redirection of stdout and stdin
+- Commandline processing of redirection of stdin and stdout
+- Indefinite pipe commands on one commandline
+- Built-in wait built-in